Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Difference between and

-Suppose we are given an enumeration of $X$, and at some point we conclude that $x \in \overline{X}$ because $f(n,x) \subseteq X$ for some $n$, and we have enumerated all elements of $f(n,x)$.
+Suppose we are given an enumeration of $X$, and at some point we conclude that $x \in \overline{X}$ because $f(n,x) \subseteq X$ for some $n$, and all elements of $f(n,x)$ are currently known to be in $X$.
 Then we know that $g(x) \leq n$.
 We then look at all sets $f(i,x)$ for $i < n$.
 At some point in our enumeration, we will know the status of all points in $\cup_{i < n} f(i,x)$, either because they were enumerated in $X$, or we were able to prove that they are in $\overline{X}$.
 Thus we will be able to determine the exact value of $g(x)$. \end{proof}